elixirhub/events-TeSS-to-iAnn/README.md

   --reset                  Flag to reset the Solr target instance and retrieve
                            all the TeSS events
                            BE CAREFUL!!!
-                           This option will erase all the events on iAnn and will do acomplete fetch of the TeSS events.
+                           This option will erase all the events on iAnn and will do a complete fetch of the TeSS events.
   --daily_reset_time TEXT  Time of the day to do the Solr instance reset (eg.
                            10:30)
                            BE CAREFUL!!!
-                           This option will erase all the events on iAnn and will do acomplete fetch of the TeSS events.
+                           This option will erase all the events on iAnn and will do a complete fetch of the TeSS events.
   --help                   Show this message and exit.
 ```